 - Recommending for approval and adoption by the Committee of 100’s trustees (or membership when appropriate) actions and policies concerning historic preservation in the District of Columbia, and to keep them informed of significant developments in historic preservation.

-- Presenting to government councils, boards, commissions, courts, and other entities, through testimony and other means, the Committee of 100’s position on various historic preservation matters.
+- Presenting to government councils, boards, commissions, courts, and other entities, through testimony and other means, the Committee of 100’s position on various historic preservation matters, including individual sites or projects that meet the Historic Preservation Subcommittee’s guidelines for involvement.

-- Providing advice to and/or to support the efforts of other subcommittees of the Committee of 100 when government or other actions may significantly impact historic preservation in the District of Columbia.
+- Providing advice and/or support, as deemed appropriate, for the efforts of other subcommittees of the Committee of 100 when government or other actions may impact historic preservation in the District of Columbia.

 - Supporting, when deemed essential, the historic preservation activities of other organizations and agencies that will achieve the goals and purposes of the Committee of 100.